alexjvr1/WPA.Pheasants/pyRADopt.Pheasants.Nov2017.md

 ....
 Now with my samples:

-Each sample was sequenced 3 times, so I've demultiplexed using the barcode + restriction enzyme and then I've concatenated everything together.
+Each sample was sequenced 3 times, so I've demultiplexed using the barcode + restriction enzyme.
+I keep the samples in separate folders (i.e version 1 of all samples in folder 1, etc).
+I'm also running trimmomatic on all samples to remove adapter dimer and illumina adapters.

-*** There's a problem with PHE113 - there are 5 samples in the lane, but I've only got 3.
-They're also not the correct length, so I need to re-demultiplex and concatenate these samples.
-For now I've moved PHE113 into /srv/kenlab/alexjvr_p1795/WPA/Nov2017/manually.demultiplexed/separate.3reads.persample
+See Jupyter notebook for the rest of the pipeline.

 I'm using strict filtering (option 2 for [16]).
 This looks for illumina adapters as well as restriction cut sites.